Chandon Roy

-Chandon Roy (Bengali: চন্দন রায়; born 4 May 2007) is a Bangladeshi professional footballer who plays as a defensive midfielder for Bangladesh Premier League club Bashundhara Kings and the Bangladesh national team.
+Chandon Roy (চন্দন রায়, /bn/; born 4 May 2007) is a Bangladeshi professional footballer who plays as a defensive midfielder for Bangladesh Premier League club Bashundhara Kings and the Bangladesh national team.

 Early career

 Chandon was born in Amnagar village of Nilphamari Sadar.
 While still in seventh grade he was trained in the Academy of District Sports Association.
 In 2019, he came to Dhaka with Chamir Uddin School and College to participate in the Clear Men U-17 Football Championship, where 272 schools across the country participated.
 After his school finished in third-place, Chandon was selected among the best six players of the tournament, securing an opportunity to practice with English club Manchester City.
 However, due to the COVID-19 pandemic his trip to Manchester was canceled.
 Initially opposed to his decision to pursue football as a career, Chandon's father, Gaurang Roy, changed his stance in February 2021 when Chandon successfully trialed for the BFF Elite Football Academy.